-UAE 'running Socotra tours without Yemen's permission': official
+UAE 'running Socotra tours without Yemen's permission', ministerial aide says

 Mukhtar al-Rahbi, advisor to Yemen's Minister of Information, said on Friday that the island had "become violated by the UAE, which has planned to control it for years."